CCantale/CCantale/README.md

 Vimthusiast and very much into making videogames.

-I've made a fun app to make and navigate 3D maps.
+I've recently made a fun app to make and navigate 3D maps.
 It's called **Ray**.
 Look how cute its mascotte is!

 ![Ray](https://user-images.githubusercontent.com/95633668/236498035-9b54042d-8655-4062-92b1-1ce7e4a4c29c.png)